The "antiquated" American wine industry has been slow to adapt to the digital age, social media experts say.

 "This crazy, 50-patch quilt of wine sale laws is a problem," said Mark Vogler, self-described "social media maniac" and founder of Out In the Vineyard, which promotes wine-country getaways to the gay community.

-But Healy believes that the proximity of the Napa Valley to Silicon Valley should provide wineries with access not only to new ideas but the people behind them.
+But Healy believes that the proximity of Napa to Silicon Valley should provide wineries with access not only to new ideas but the people behind them.
 "We get people here every day from Google, Facebook and other technology companies spending time and money in Napa Valley, so we are lucky," he said.

 The subject of social media was a hot topic at WITS, with winemakers and sellers urged to build communities on Facebook, Twitter, Pinterest, Google+ and other sites.